official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 Goldsmith “would make clear during the course of the week that there is a sound legal basis for action should that prove necessary”.

-67

-Executive Summary481.
-The decision that Lord Goldsmith would take the lead in explaining the Government’s legal position to Parliament, rather than the Prime Minister or responsible Secretary of State providing that explanation, was unusual.
+481. The decision that Lord Goldsmith would take the lead in explaining the Government’s legal position to Parliament, rather than the Prime Minister or responsible Secretary of State providing that explanation, was unusual.